catswe/KANditioned/README.md

 - **`"random_normal"`**

-  > Spline slopes drawn from a normal distribution, then normalized so each “neuron” has unit weight norm.
+  > Spline initialized to a linear line with slope drawn from a normal distribution, then normalized so each “neuron” has unit weight norm.
 - **`"identity"`**

-  > Spline slopes initialized to one (requires `in_features == out_features`).
+  > Spline initialized to a linear line with slope 1 (requires `in_features == out_features`).
 Output initially equals input.
 - **`"zero"`**

-  > Spline slopes initialized to zero.
+  > Spline initialized to a linear line with slope zero.

 ---